hadronized/blog/kakoune-2023.md

 In the meantime, have fun and use the editor you love, but remember to have a look around and stay open to change!
 Keep the vibes!

+> I would like to thank [@Taupiqueur](https://github.com/taupiqueur/), who played an important role into making me
+> undersand Kakoune and eventually fall in love with — the editor, I mean! :)